Cellarity/DILImap/README.rst

 DILImap & ToxPredictor
 ======================

-**DILImap** is a comprehensive toxicogenomics library with RNA-seq data from primary human hepatocytes for 300 compounds, designed to address Drug-Induced Liver Injury (DILI) challenges in drug development.
+**DILImap** is a pioneering toxicogenomics atlas purpose-built for modeling Drug-Induced Liver Injury (DILI).
+It features RNA-seq profiles from primary human hepatocytes exposed to 300 diverse compounds.
+It offers a powerful foundation for mechanistic insight and predictive modeling.

-**ToxPredictor** is a DILI prediction model trained on DILImap.
-Achieving 89% sensitivity at 100% specificity, it outperforms traditional methods, accurately identifying DILI risks in withdrawn and idiosyncratic drugs.
+**ToxPredictor**, trained on DILImap, sets a new benchmark in DILI risk assessment.
+With 89% sensitivity at 100% specificity, it outperforms traditional methods and reliably flags even the most elusive DILI-prone drugs, including withdrawn and idiosyncratic compounds.

 .. image:: https://github.com/user-attachments/assets/bbe2af70-c8ee-4fe1-8448-0858b9d1dd09
    :width: 724